Bylaws of the Columbia University Postdoctoral Society (CUPS)

 A. The original Bylaws became effective upon ratification by the membership of CUPS in May 2015.

-B. The first amendment to the bylaws became effective June 2016.
+B. The first amendment to the Bylaws is effective from June 2016.

-C. The second amendment to the original Bylaws will become effective upon ratification by the membership of CUPS in April 2017.
+C. The second amendment to the Bylaws is effective from April 2017.